formlio/forml/docs/serving.rst

    colliding with (dependencies of) other models also served by the same engine.
 #.
 The runner might involve the configured :ref:`feed system <feed>` to augment the provided
    data points using a feature store.
 #.
-With the complete feature-set matching the project defined :ref:`schema <project-source>`,
+With the complete feature set matching the project-defined :ref:`schema <project-source>`,
    the runner executes the :ref:`pipeline <project-pipeline>` in the :ref:`apply-mode
    <workflow-mode>` obtaining the prediction outcomes.
 #.
 Finally, the engine again uses the application descriptor to :ref:`produce